JOIN LOGIN JOIN

 Your guide to all 21 Warhammer 40k Primarchs created by the Emperor; from heroes to traitor legends, here’s their lore, and where they are now.

-You can’t talk Warhammer 40k without the Primarchs kicking down the conversation like it’s a Black Crusade.
-From the golden-boy glory of Guilliman to the warp-drenched madness of Fulgrim, these demigods shaped the galaxy, and fans haven’t stopped arguing about them since.
+Warhammer 40k primarchs are central to the setting, shaping the Imperium and Chaos alike.
+From the golden-boy glory of Guilliman to the warp-drenched madness of Fulgrim, these demigods shaped the galaxy.

 warhammer 40k primarchs horus heresy hor wal